 Note: I am perfectly aware Warrior Plus isn’t the only platform which has this problem.
 Tons of other popular affiliate networks like JVZoo, Clickbank and many others have this issue.
 I’ll get to them in another post, but trust me, I didn’t forget about that!

-If you have a problem with a program/product you purchased from Warrior Plus, you’d think you can come straight to them and figure things out right?
+If you have a problem with a program/product you purchased from Warrior Plus and perhaps want a refund, you’d think you can come straight to them and figure things out right?
 Wrong.

 In my experience, when you have an issue with the program you bought and seek a refund, guess you have to contact?
 The product owner.
 At least that’s what Warrior Plus’s customer support told me.
 And this is even prevalent on their own support page:

 What “may be” an improvement is that Warrior Plus might take action against a vendor who has many complaints, but this is a far cry from real support in my opinion.
 For example, if I have issues with a product I buy on Amazon, guess who I contact?
 Amazon.
 And furthermore, I get the refund without issues.